Submissions for the 2026 Donald Klein Lifetime Achievement Award are now open!

 In short, Dr. Klein brought rational and pragmatic approach to modern clinical psychopharmacology and the concepts behind major mood disorders.
 Thus, he provides an excellent model for the trainees and practitioners of psychopharmacological practice.

-The award consists of a $1,000 stipend and an opportunity to present at the 2025 ASCP Annual Meeting (formerly NCDEU) May 27 – May 30, 2025 in Scottsdale, AZ.
-The award winner must attend the 2025 ASCP Annual Meeting.
+The award consists of a $1,000 stipend and an opportunity to present at the 2026 ASCP Annual Meeting (formerly NCDEU) May 26–29, 2026 in Miami, FL.
+The award winner must attend the 2026 ASCP Annual Meeting.
 The candidate should be a leader in the field above the age of 70 or have achieved an academic “emeritus” rank.

-Congratulations to the 2024 Donald Klein Lifetime Achievement Award Winner, Dr. Ross J. Baldessarini!
+Congratulations to the 2025 Donald Klein Lifetime Achievement Award Winner, Dr. John M. Kane!

 PREVIOUS ASCP DONALD KLEIN AWARDEES